peteriv9606/sensor-monitoring-system/README.md

 ### Routes

-Backend provides 2 types of routes:
+Server provides 2 types of routes:

-  Regular Endpoints:
+#### Regular Endpoints:

     - GET http://localhost:4000/api/sensors/ - retrieves data for all sensors (both active and inactive)
     - GET http://localhost:4000/api/sensors/:id - retrieves data for a single sensor (id, name, isActive, data (the randomly generated data from the sensor))
     - PUT http://localhost:4000/api/sensors/:id - toggles the sensor's isActive state

-  WebSocket:
+#### WebSocket:

     - http://localhost:4000/sensors/:id/data - a websocket to a single sensor

 Once connected as a client using this websocket, (if the sensor is up and running) you can listen for two events:

     - web_sensorStatusUpdate - all current sensor statuses from db (active/inactive)
     - web_getSensorsData - the randomly generated data from this particular sensor

 ## Frontend